Effective as of 20 January 2020

 3 Your rights and your preferences: Giving you choice and control

-6 What do we use your personal data for?
+5 What we use your personal data for

 Thanks for choosing Spotify!

-At Spotify, we want to give you the best possible experience to ensure that you enjoy our service today, tomorrow, and in the future.
-To do this we need to understand your listening habits so we can deliver an exceptional and personalized service specifically for you.
-That said, your privacy and the security of your personal data is, and will always be, enormously important to us.
+At Spotify, we want to give you the best possible experience to ensure that you enjoy our service.
+To do this we need to understand your streaming habits so we can deliver an exceptional and personalized service specifically for you.
+Your privacy and the security of your personal data is, and will always be, enormously important to us.
 So, we want to transparently explain how and why we gather, store, share and use your personal data - as well as outline the controls and choices you have around when and how you choose to share your personal data.

 This Policy sets out the essential details relating to your personal data relationship with Spotify AB.
 The Policy applies to all Spotify services and any associated services (referred to as the ‘Spotify Service’).
 The terms governing your use of the Spotify Service are defined in our Terms and Conditions of Use (the “Terms and Conditions of Use”).